British Motor Corporation: BMC abroad

 In the 1950s and the 1960s, BMC set up 21 plants overseas, some as subsidiaries, and some as joint ventures, to assemble its vehicles.
 One was British Motor Corporation (Australia) which was established in 1953 at the Nuffield Australia site on the one-time Victoria Park Racecourse, Sydney.
 This facility went from a marshalling area for fully imported Morris cars (Austins were up until then being assembled in Melbourne from an earlier Austin Motors establishment), to a facility for making CKD cars, to the total local fabrication and construction of vehicles, engines, and mechanicals.

 Denmark was a particularly strong market for BMC products in Europe.
 In the postwar period, the Danish government closely regulated exports and imports to maintain the country's balance of trade.
 High-value imports such as cars were heavily taxed.

-From 1963 to 1975, a company was established in Spain to produce BMC cars under licence, its name was: 'AUTHI' -'Automoviles de Turismo Hispano-Ingleses' -'Spanish-English Tourism Automobiles'.
+From 1963 to 1975, a company was operated by Authi in Spain to produce BMC cars under licence.
 The factory was in Pamplona, Navarra, Spain, and when the production of Austin and Mini cars was discontinued, Sociedad Española de Automóviles de Turismo (SEAT), owned by the state and some banks and industrial investors, purchased the factory.
 After the takeover of SEAT by Volkswagen, SEAT made an 'internal' resale of the Pamplona factory, formerly Authi, to Volkswagen, which soon started producing there the 'Polo'.

 In 1964, BMC Turkey was established in cooperation with the British Motor Corporation.
 The Turkish partners retained the 74% of the capital while 26% held by the UK-based British Motor Corporation.